|

 increasing acuity of the AL resident population,

-are elements of the perfect storm, as evidenced
+are elements of the perfect storm, as evidenced by mounting litigation.
+The authors present the 5

 steps of event reporting—evaluation, notification,